Dependency-Guided Repository-Level C-to-Rust Translation with Reinforcement Alignment: Experimental setup

 \subsection{Implementation Details}

 Experiments are run on four NVIDIA A100 (40GB) GPUs.
 For multi-task fine-tuning, we use a learning rate of \texttt{1e-4} with cosine decay; for reinforcement alignment, \texttt{5e-5}.
-The per-device batch size is 2 with gradient accumulation of 8, and all models are trained for 3 epochs.
+The per-device batch size is 2 with gradient accumulation of 8, and models are trained for 3 epochs.
 We apply sequence packing, gradient checkpointing, and LoRA ($r=16$, scaling=32, dropout=0.1) for efficiency, and adopt ZeRO-3 in DeepSpeed for memory optimization.
-Inference uses greedy decoding with \texttt{temperature=0}, \texttt{top\_p=1}, and a maximum of 4096 tokens.
+Inference uses decoding with \texttt{temperature=0}, \texttt{top\_p=1}, and max 4096 tokens.